-These accounts were approved by the Joint Committee on the 28 June 2012 and have been subject to minor amendments prior to being authorised for issue.
+These accounts were approved by the Joint Committee on the 27th June 2013 and have been subject to the amendments as set out on page 79.

 The Chief Financial Officer's Responsibilities

 Under Regulation 4(1) of the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2006, the Chief Financial Officer is responsible for the preparation of the Joint Committee's Statement of Accounts in the form directed by the Department of the Environment.
 For arc21 this is the responsibility of the Chief Executive.